-Why is it that some seasons my level of motivation runs as high as spring runoff and, in others, my well of mojo is as dry as the Mojave?
+Why is it that some seasons the level of motivation runs as high as spring run-off and, in others, my well of mojo is as dry as the Mojave?

 Books have been written, songs sung and ad campaigns run on the Fire Within.
 Heart.
 Guts.
 Cajones.
 Hunger.
 Courage.
 Impetus.
 Tenacity.
 Human Will.
 Drive has more names than a pro wrestler.
 Yet its origins remain a mystery.

 Some say that you either have it or you don’t.
 That’s an oversimplification.
 Like when people throw up their arms and say, “It is what it is.”
 If you’re so willing to surrender to perceived fate, then your area of expertise is not motivation.